Anifacc/anifacc.github.io/_posts/2017-05-09-intro2linear-algebra-c02-linear-equation.md

 - Linear Algebra
 ---

-The review of the key ideas: are from chapter 2 of Introduction to Linear Algebra, Book of Gilbert Strang, editon 4th.
+The review of the key ideas are from chapter 2 of Introduction to Linear Algebra, Book of Gilbert Strang, editon 4th.

 - Vectors and linear equations
 - The idea of elimination